nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - **Alias**: A shortcut or simplified command that users can define to speed up repetitive tasks within the CLI, making CareLink more efficient to use for experienced users.

 - **CSV (Comma-Separated Values)**: A simple file format used to store tabular data where each field is separated by a comma.

+- **JSON**: A file format that represents data as key-value pairs, where data types can include strings, numbers, booleans, arrays, and nested objects.

 - **AB3 (Address Book 3)**: A contact management application that allows users to store, manage, and search contact details.
 It is designed for maintaining a digital address book, often used as a foundation for developing further CLI-based applications.